Driving in the Rain

 To understand why driving skills deteriorate when the rain falls, you need to compare a driver’s performance on a rainy day to that of a “normal” day—sunny, clear, good visibility, dry roads and the like.
 On “normal” days, driving can best be described as predictable.
 Sure, you have the occasional speed demon who suddenly realizes he’s about to miss his exit three lanes over, but for the most part normalcy reigns.

-When I drove into work that day and saw how driving skills deteriorated with the changing weather, it reminded me of the core concepts of risk management.
+When I drove into work that day and saw how driving skills deteriorated with the changing weather, it reminded me of the core concepts of enterprise risk assessment.
 Most days are predictable—not much really “happens” from moment to moment.
 In one of my favorite books called The Secrets of Consulting by Gerald M. Weinberg, the author instructs his readers to close their eyes for one minute, re-open them and take note of what’s changed.
 Almost without fail, the answer is “not much if anything at all.”
 Many organizations operate under this mindset, mainly because it’s human nature to crave predictability.

 But what happens when the unpredictable (or unpredicted) arises?
 The loss of a key customer, a financial reporting scandal, a major data breach, a tree falling and hitting an operating location, the death of an executive—they vary in terms of impact, likelihood and velocity but would all certainly impact the organization’s ability to operate with its desired sense of normalcy.
 There are many organizations that proactively prepare for the storms to come, but others are dangerously underprepared for the onset of calamity.

 The good news is that organizations have a wide range of tools and resources that can help them enhance their risk readiness.
 One of the most well-known and widely accepted guidelines for risk management is ISO 31000:2009.
 Several other industry, process and discipline-centric resources can help organizations get a handle on the unknowns that threaten their ability to accomplish their most critical objectives.
-You’ll also find an array of risk management technologies that enable documentation, scoring, monitoring and reporting.
+You’ll also find an array of enterprise risk assessment technologies that enable documentation, scoring, monitoring and reporting.
 At Onspring, we regularly lend our experience to organizations as they look to understand and navigate their evolving risk landscape.

 One thing is certain: the unexpected will occur.
 Storms will pop up and our skills and coping mechanisms will be tested.
 Organizations must identify where they are exposed, apply an appropriate response for addressing the risk, and implement a mechanism to constantly monitor and reassess the risk and their response to it.
 Otherwise, we risk getting stuck by the side of the road in a driving rain.